wp-plugins/photo-gallery/readme.txt

 Enable slideshow filmstrip.
 Choose whether to have a thumbnail filmstrip with slideshow view or not.
 Slideshow Filmstrip height.
 Specify the height for the filmstrip.
 8.1.4 Image Browser
 Theme.
-Select the theme to be applied to the view.
+Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
 Choose the option to use for image sequence.
 Image width.
 Set the width for the image.
 Enable image title.
 Choose whether to have an image title displayed within the view or not.
 Enable image description.
 Choose whether to have an image description displayed within the view or not.
 8.1.5 Compact Album.
 Theme.
-Select the theme to be applied to the view.
+Select the theme to be applied to this Photo Gallery view.
 Album.
 Select the album.
 Max. number of album columns.
 Provide the maximum number of albums to be displayed in a single column.
 Albums per page.
 Provide the number of albums to be displayed in a single page.